Three-dimensional lattice ground states for Riesz and Lennard-Jones type energies: Introduction, setting and main results

 The goal of this paper is to investigate the possible lattice ground states for Riesz and Lennard-Jones energies in dimension $d=3$, but in the case where simple periodicity is assumed.
 Indeed, once restricted to the class of lattices

 the above minimization problem becomes simpler and the Riesz and Lennard-Jones type lattice energies are respectively defined by

 where $\zeta_L(s)$ is the Epstein zeta function \cite{Epstein1} associated to the lattice $L$ and $\sideset{}{'}\sum$ means that we sum on all the points excepted the origin.
 Notice that a factor $1/2$ has been added in order to identify the Epstein zeta function with the energy per point of $L$ with interaction potential $f_s(r)=r^{-s}$.
 Recall that $s\mapsto \zeta_L(s)$ admits an analytic continuation on $\C \backslash\{d\}$ (see also \cite{EliRom}) and can therefore be defined for any $s<d$.
 In particular, the value of $\zeta_L(s)$ when $s\in (d-4,d)$ is the Jellium energy of the lattice $L$ for general Riesz interaction \cite[Thm 3.1]{Lauritsen} including the Coulomb case $s=d-2$, originally proved by Cotar and Petrache for $s\in [d-2,d)$ in \cite[Lemma 2.6]{PetracheCotar17} (see also \cite{FloatingLewin}).
+Notice that the equivalence between analytic continuation and renormalized energy (of Jellium type) has been recently investigated in a broader framework by Lewin in its review on Riesz and Coulomb gases \cite[Section IV]{LewinJelliumReview}.

 Whereas in dimension $d=2$, the triangular lattice has been shown to be minimal for $L\mapsto \zeta_L(s)$ for all $s>0$ in the set of lattices

 for any fixed covolume $V>0$ (also called ``inverse density"), see \cite{Rankin,Eno2,Cassels,Diananda,Mont}, no such optimality result is shown in dimension $d=3$.
 Only conjectures \cite{SarStromb} and local minimality results \cite{Ennola,DeloneRysh,Gruber,LBbonds21} are available (see Section \ref{sec-Riesz} for more details).